Haefliger's differentiable cohomology: Overview of various characteristic classes

-Recall also that, for general Lie groups $G$, the cohomology of $BG$ is canonically isomorphic to the cohomology of $BK$, the classifying space of the maximal compact subgroup $K$ of $G$.
-Therefore, for Lie groups, the rather abstract $H^*(BG)$ can be made actually quite explicit.
+When $G$ is non-compact and has finitely many connected components, the cohomology of $BG$ is canonically isomorphic to the cohomology of $BK$, the classifying space of the maximal compact subgroup $K$ of $G$.
+Therefore, for Lie groups, the rather abstract $H^*(BG)$ can often be made quite explicit.

 \begin{exm} When looking at complex vector bundles $E\to M$ interpreted as principal $GL_n(\mathbb{C})$-bundles $Fr(E)\to M$, $K= U(n)$ with maximal torus $T^n$ (diagonal matrices), and the Weyl group $W= S_n$ permuting the entries, we have